GuiMarion/MultimodelEmbedding/README.md

 ## Acknowledgments

-We would like to thank Mathieu Prang, PhD student at IRCAM and Philippe Esling, associate professor at IRCAM and Sorbonne Université, for their help and support during this project.
+We would like to thank Mathieu Prang, PhD student at IRCAM and Philippe Esling, associate professor at IRCAM and all IRCAM team, for their help and support during this project.